-Save time and effort by helping natural processes to work with you: undisturbed soil can develop its own aerated structure so vegetables/flowers grow more easily and weeds grow less.
+Save time and effort by helping natural processes to work with you.
+No dig allows soil to develop its own aerated structure, so vegetables and flowers grow more easily.
+Weeds grow less because undisturbed soil does not need to recover: I say that from 35 years of no dig experience.

-- Worms and soil fauna are encouraged and as they increase the soil becomes better aerated, without the disadvantages of digging (loss of moisture & structure, damage to soil life including worms and fungi, extra weeds, expense of time and labour).
+- As soil life increases, the soil becomes better aerated.
+A better result more quickly, and without the disadvantages of digging such as loss of moisture & structure, damage to soil life including worms and fungi, extra weeds growing after digging, expense of time and labour.

-- In time, the soil surface, even on sticky clay, becomes darker and crumbly, with a consistently good tilth of fine but stable soil crumbs.
+- The soil surface, even on sticky clay, becomes darker and crumbly, with a consistently good tilth of fine yet stable soil crumbs.
+It’s easy to hoe (if needed) or pull weeds from, and needs less water.

-- Throughout the soil, there is a proliferation of beneficial fungi such as mycorrhizae, and bacteria.
-These help plant roots to find the nutrients and moisture they need, which may often be present already, but can remain unavailable to roots when biological activity is low.
+- Throughout the soil, there is a proliferation of beneficial bacteria and fungi such as mycorrhizae.
+They help plant roots to find nutrients and moisture, which may often have been present already, but sometimes remain unavailable to roots if biological activity is low.